-- 7.1 Encourage trials are for competitors who have never won a higher, recognised trial.
-Encourage competitors may win two encourage events before they must proceed on to novice status and may compete with dogs that have won trials at a higher level. - 7.2 Encourage events may be run over modified courses (eg. delete one obstacle, widen the obstacles, add panels to the obstacles, shorten the cast, use of previously worked sheep). - 7.3 All encourage trials should be of twelve minutes duration to avoid unnecessary stress on both the sheep and/or the dog.
-To compensate for the shorter time, the course can be altered (eg. remove the requirement to work the bridge). - 7.4 The competitor must be able to walk their dog to the peg unleashed and under no other restraint.
+7.1 Encourage trials are for competitors who have never won a higher, recognised trial.
+Encourage competitors may win two encourage events before they must proceed on to novice status and may compete with dogs that have won trials at a higher level.

+7.2 Encourage events may be run over modified courses (eg. delete one obstacle, widen the obstacles, add panels to the obstacles, shorten the cast, use of previously worked sheep).

+7.3 All encourage trials should be of twelve minutes duration to avoid unnecessary stress on both the sheep and/or the dog.
+To compensate for the shorter time, the course can be altered (eg. remove the requirement to work the bridge).

+7.4 The competitor must be able to walk their dog to the peg unleashed and under no other restraint.
 This should be the minimum standard to indicate the degree of control the handler has over their dog.

-- 7.5 The competitor will not have anyone accompany them on the ground.
-An appropriate, experienced open judge must be appointed who can advise the handler during the course of the trial when needed. - 7.6 Encourage dogs will be allowed to cross once on the cast.
+7.5 The competitor will not have anyone accompany them on the ground.
+An appropriate, experienced open judge must be appointed who can advise the handler during the course of the trial when needed.

+7.6 Encourage dogs will be allowed to cross once without being disqualified, but for a loss of points as determined by the judge.
 Any further crosses after that point will automatically result in disqualification.
-However, they may continue to work for their twelve minutes, subject to the judge's discretion. - 7.7 Where possible a sweeper dog should be available to assist an encourage worker. - 7.8 Where the Encourage trial is run in conjunction with the novice event, the same conditions will apply. - 7.9 Competitors may compete in encourage events for one year as an Associate member or by paying the daily insurance fee.
+However, they may continue to work for their twelve minutes to gain experience, subject to the judge's discretion.

+7.7 Where possible a sweeper dog should be available to assist an encourage worker.

+7.8 Where the Encourage trial is run in conjunction with the novice event, the same conditions will apply.

+7.9 Competitors may compete in encourage events for one year as an Associate member or by paying the required insurance fee at each trial.
 After this time, if they wish to continue competing, they must become a full member and their dog/s must be registered.